yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-v12.md

 > 📘 Complete the Integration
 >
-> After Step 7, you can complete the end-to-end integration by accessing [Step by Step integration of the Full SDK](https://docs.y.uno/docs/full-sdk-workflow).
+> After Step 7, you have successfully implemented the basic payment flow.
+To test your integration, create a test payment using the checkout session and one-time token.
+For additional features and advanced configurations, see the [Complementary Features](#complementary-features) section below.

-> ❗️ Continue Payment Method
+> ❗️ ContinuePaymentmethod
 >
 > After creating a payment, Yuno **requires** you to integrate the `continuePayment` method from the SDK.
 This is necessary because some asynchronous payment methods require additional customer actions to complete the process.
 The API response will indicate this scenario by setting the `sdk_action_required` field to true.
 When this occurs, you must call `yuno.continuePayment()`, which will automatically present the necessary screens to the customer, allowing them to complete the payment flow without requiring you to handle each case manually.